PandiTAKTAK/TrailCounters/docs/reverseeng.md

 #### Actions

-TBD -> Probe pins for VCC and 0V
+- ~~TBD -> Probe pins for VCC and 0V~~
+  - Whole row is tied to 0V
+  - VCC appears to be supplied by GPIO of PIC
-TBD -> Identify clock and data lines
+- TBD -> Identify clock and data lines
-TBD ->
-TBD -> Sniff UART comms between PC and Reader
+- TBD -> Sniff UART comms between PC and Reader
+  - Appears to be Tx only
+  - Rx appears available on board but unused

 ---